chellseacarmel/Desserts-Gallore-y/README.md

 ## Features
 - **Browse Desserts:** View a large collection of desserts from around the world.
-- **Recipe:** View recipies with ingredients and instructions for your favorite desserts.
+- **Recipe:** View recipes with ingredients and instructions for your favorite desserts.
 - **Also Supports Light and Dark Modes**

 ## Light Mode Preview